 - Not safe to stop — a large vehicle following too close behind you or other circumstances prevented you from stopping safely

-- Poor view — the officer wasn’t in position to observe you stopping behind the stop line or the camera didn’t capture both the license tag and the color of the light as required
+- Poor view — the officer wasn’t in a position to observe you stopping behind the stop line or the camera didn’t capture both the license tag and the color of the light as required

 Red Light Camera Tickets

-Georgia is one of a growing number of state that now allows local governments to install red light cameras.
+Georgia is one of a growing number of states that now allows local governments to install red-light cameras.
 While these cameras have been hotly debated, they are unquestionably legal, at least for now.
 Luckily for Georgia drivers, the tickets generated by these cameras are not considered moving violations, don’t add points to your license, and don’t affect your insurance rates.
 However, they still carry a fine of up to $70 that is issued to the registered owner of the car.
 If someone else was driving, the registered owner is still responsible, but can seek payment from that person.
 Failing to pay a red light camera ticket in a timely manner may result in additional fees or collections action.